realvarunsingh/image-extractor/README.md

 ## Usage

-To use the script, run it from the command line, passing the YouTube video URL as an argument:
+To use the script, run it from the command line, passing arguments:

 ```
-python main.py <YouTube URL>
+python main.py <YouTube URL> [number of frames to skip] [frame limit]

 ```